 As you might expect, with the Douro vineyards on the city’s doorstep, Porto has a first-rate foodie scene and quaffable wines and ports.
 Meet other solo travellers by joining a food tour or going wine or port-tasting.

 If you want to venture further afield, take the day trip to explore the valley’s port lodges (many visitors take a day trip that combines wine tasting with a riverboat cruise along the Douro River).

 Solo Travel in Spain: Best Places to Visit

 By Jennifer of World On A Whim

-Barcelona is such a great city for solo travellers and an essential part of any Spain itinerary.
+Barcelona is a great city for solo travellers and an essential part of any Spain itinerary.

-If you are a solo traveller looking to stay in your own space, you’re in luck!
+If you are a solo traveller looking for more upmarket accommodation, you’re in luck.
 Barcelona has a huge supply of hotel properties making it actually possible for solo travellers to stay in 3-star accommodation for around 50 euros a night.

-If you prefer to stay alone but are eager to meet others during your time, be sure to join a free walking tour of the city.
-You’ll get a fabulous overview of Barcelona, its Gaudi architecture and its Catalan culture.
-Explore the Sagrada Familia, Casa Batllo, Parc Guell, and the Gothic Quarter more in-depth.
+If you are eager to meet others during your time, be sure to join a free walking tour of the city.

 You can join a cooking class where you learn to make tapas or paella or participate in one of the many enticing Airbnb experiences available to you in Barcelona.